-Following a 'call for mineral extraction sites' in July 2017, the sites submitted have been subject to Sustainability Appraisal and all the submitted sites are contained in the Initial Consultation document as alternative options for mineral extraction during the Plan period.
+Following a 'call for mineral extraction sites' in July 2017, the sites submitted have been subject to Sustainability Appraisal and all the submitted sites from the Initial consultation (which have not been withdrawn or granted planning permission) are contained in the Preferred Option document, together with MIN213 (Stratton Strawless) which was submitted for future sand and gravel extraction, in response to the Initial Consultation.
+All these sites are considered as alternative options for mineral extraction during the Plan period.
 The site assessment tables are contained in Appendix B to this report.